mattordev/coda/README.md

   - Check system status (Temperature, storage, etc)
   - Create "project" folders & files
   - Spotify integration (so you can play your best tunes, whilst you do your best work)
-  - Search the systems default browser for a query.
+  - Search the systems default browser for a query
   - Home automation (Change thermostat, lock doors, manage other home based sensors)

 Finished:
   - Check for an internet connection

+Other features (subject to change):
+  - Flask integration with a webserver for showing what is happening system wide
+  - System logging features for gathering information about the current platform

 ---